 MICHELLE: And, of course, there’s that great moment above when Ewon is able to apologize to Jiho for the pain he caused, finally knowing what it feels like to be betrayed by the one to whom you’ve given your heart.
 I think we’re back to the “Ewon has great friends” point again. :) But actually, Mookyul has some loyal friends, too.
 Especially Sangchul, who’s his right-hand man in many ways.

-MELINDA: You’re right, of course!
+MJ: You’re right, of course!
 I mean, technically Mookyul’s friends are kinda paid to be on his side, but it’s obvious that their loyalty to him is real.
 And later, when Mookyul really needs them, they come through, particularly Sangchul and, surprisingly, Byungsoo.

 MICHELLE: I guess we are Friend Fangirls for this series.
 They provide a good deal of the humor, too.

-MELINDA: It’s true, they do.
+MJ: It’s true, they do.
 Like the entire section where the the boys in the office are trying to cover up the fact that Ewon’s in hiding after having accidentally broken an important vase?
 That whole thing is hilarious, from start to finish.

 Heh, I was going through the books to pick out some of my favorite bits of humor, and there are just so many!
 Humor is so much a part of the fabric of Yoo’s storytelling, I get the feeling that she’s barely trying; humor just happens.
 Sure, sometimes she takes the time to go all chibi-like to punctuate the humor (and her chibis are freaking adorable, I have to say).
 But so often it’s just part of the drama.
 I mean, there are are, in the middle of a life-or-death scene, and somehow there’s nothing funnier than Ewon suddenly exclaiming, “The crazy fucker that tried to grab your sac in elementary school was me!”